It’s alway important to use the right tools for the job.

 A photo editor can improve your photos and even enable you to create title cards, convey a specific style, and add effects.

-Although there are may single-use tools on the market (ie filter software), we recommend becoming acclimated with one that is more fully featured and capable.
+Although there are may single-use tools on the market (ie filter software), I recommend becoming acclimated with one that is more fully featured and capable.

 For professionals with hundreds of dollars to spend on an incredibly powerful photo editing app, there’s Photoshop.
 For the rest of us, there’s Gimp.